w-lfpup/wctk-js/docs/wc.md

 The `Wc` controller directly directly mirrors bare metal browser apis.

-It collects a few core web componet APIs into a concice facade pattern.
+It is a facade for a few core web componet APIs.

 ```ts
 // shadowRootInit api